How much does it cost to explore Slovenia?

 From/to the airport

-While about 25km north of the capital, Ljubljana airport (IATA Code: LJU) has good bus connections to both the capital and the surrounding towns and villages.
+Located approximately 25 km north of the capital, Ljubljana Airport (IATA Code: LJU) offers good bus connections to both the capital and the surrounding towns and villages.
 The ticket to Ljubljana was EUR3.60 per adult one way.
 You buy the ticket from the driver.
-Note: the bus from/to the airport is not part of the public transport system of the city of Ljubljana.
+The bus to and from the airport is not part of Ljubljana’s public transportation system.
 More on that below.

 In Ljubljana